Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Air Force's games this season have gone over 49.5 points three of 10 times.

-- UNLV's games have gone over 49.5 points in four of 10 chances this season.
+- Air Force and its opponents have gone over the current 49.5-point total in three of 10 games this season.

-- The combined points per game average of the two teams, 50.9, is 1.4 points above Friday's over/under.
+- The two teams combine to average 50.9 points per game, 1.4 more than the over/under in this contest.

-- This contest's total is 1.5 points lower than the 51 these two squads combine to give up per game in 2021.
+- This contest's over/under is 1.5 points fewer than the 51 these two squads combine to give up per game in 2021.

-- The Falcons and their opponents score an average of 46.8 points per game, 2.7 fewer than Friday's total.
+- The average total in Falcons games this season is 46.8, 2.7 points fewer than Friday's over/under of 49.5 .

-- The 49.5-point total for this game is 3.6 points below the 53.1 points per game average total in Rebels games this season.
+- The 53.1 PPG average total in Rebels games this season is 3.6 points more than this game's over/under.

 Air Force Stats and Trends

-- Air Force's games this year have hit the over on four of 10 set point totals (40%).
+- Air Force's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Air Force is 3-1 against the spread and 4-1 overall in games when it records more than 31.5 points.
+- Air Force is 3-1 against the spread and 4-1 overall this season when the team notches more than 31.5 points.

-- In games that Air Force churns out more than 400.2 yards, the team is 4-2 against the spread and 5-2 overall.
+- Air Force is 4-2 against the spread and 5-2 overall when the team churns out over 400.2 yards.

-- The Falcons have turned the ball over 10 times this season, six fewer than the Rebels have forced (16).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.